achamaria2701/portfolio/README.md

 ### Gesture Recognition
 [GitHub](https://github.com/achamaria2701/digitrecognition)

-- Designed a gesture recognition system with J di%erent gestured for Television using CNN and LSTM model with hyperparameter tuning to gain a final validation accuracy of 85%+
+- Designed a gesture recognition system with 5 different gestured for Television using CNN and LSTM model with hyperparameter tuning to gain a final validation accuracy of 85%+
 - Implemented a generator function to facilitate a continuous flow of test videos followed by validation videos in batches to the model for training

 ![Bike Study](/assets/img/bike_study.jpeg)